 To achieve your end goals, you need to create a proper strategy or plan.
 To do that, follow these tips:

 - You can start off by identifying your ideal customers.

 - Find out what social media channels they use the most.

 - Then try to understand the language/jargon that they use in describing themselves as well as the words they use to search for brands that offer same or similar products/services as you do.

 - It is also necessary to learn about the connections your competitors have with their followers.

 - Decide which social media platform/s you will be using to connect with your target clients and what kind of content you will be sharing at which platform.

 Hence, it is crucial to know the pros and cons of each chosen platform as each of them have its own scalability and efficiency.

 Some of the most common types of social media marketing functions include:

-Schedule and publish regular tweets or posts with interesting and trending hashtags – this leads to increased followers’ base.
+Schedule and publish regular tweets or posts with interesting and trending hashtags which you can find using hashtag generator tools – this leads to increased followers’ base.